Ritwik389/opencv-subtitle-generator/README.md

 A Python tool that adds **customizable subtitles** to videos using OpenCV.
 Supports text positioning, timed subtitles, and saving frames with a keypress.

-Built as part of my Computer Vision practice (1st Year B.Tech IT, DTU).

 ---

 ## 🚀 Features